Huzaifaali1020/aqi_project/README.md

 Karachi AQI Predictor is a fully automated, production-grade machine learning system that predicts Air Quality Index for Karachi, Pakistan up to 72 hours ahead.
 The system collects real-time pollution and weather data every hour, engineers features automatically, retrains machine learning models daily, and serves predictions through an interactive Streamlit dashboard all without any manual intervention.

+**THERE IS ALWAYS A POSSIBILITY IN HOPSWORK THAT MATERIALIZATION TRANSITION FROM INITIALIZATION TO SUBMITTED STATE BUT NOT FINISH BECAUSE OF SERVER DOWNSIDE IN HOPSWORK I ALREADY PUT MANY CHECKS FOR IT BUT IF MATERIALIZATION IS STUCK BY SERVER END THEN IT CAN BE RESOLVED BY OWN AFTER SOMETIME**

 **For a better understanding of the visualizations, please refer to the EDA file and its corresponding plots file.
 Similarly, for SHAP-based explanations, open the explainability file and then the plots file to explore the visual outputs.**

 **PAGE 1**